bstatcomp/bayes4psy/README.md

 ## Analyzing fits

 To enable users without extensive programming knowledge to perform professional level Bayesian data analysis we developed a number of custom methods.
-Below is a short description of functions common to all models, for descriptions of functions specific to certain models consult the package's help pages and vignettes.
+Below is a short description of functions common to all models, for descriptions of functions specific to certain models consult the package's help pages.

 * __`summary`__ prints a summary of the fit.
 * __`print`__, __`show`__ prints a more detailed summary of the fit (same as RStan's _print_ function).